sistema-protocol/sistema-core/contracts/auction/src/readME.md

 - Removes existing auction

-### `swap_for_mbrn`
+### `swap_for_tema`

-- With the debt token of an ongoing auction, swap for MBRN at a discount
+- With the debt token of an ongoing auction, swap for TEMA at a discount
 - Discount is incremented on a timescale determined by the contract configuration
-- Allotted MBRN is minted to the sender
+- Allotted TEMA is minted to the sender
 - If there is enough debt token in the contract to fulfill a repayment, it is done.
 Generic sends are done incrementally.
 - Excess repayments are sent back to the sender to allow users to focus on speed of recapitaliziation rather than correctness